oroinc/documentation/book/localization.rst

     2413 Capitol Avenue
     ROMNEY IN US 47981

-The same as for other entities frontend provides appropriate JavaScript formatter registered as requirejs module **orolocale/js/formatter/address** (Oro/Bundle/LocaleBundle/Resources/public/js/formatter/address.js) with method *format(address)* that behaves exactly as backend formatter.
+As with other entities, the frontend provides an appropriate JavaScript formatter, the ``orolocale/js/formatter/address`` requirejs module.
+This module is located in ``Oro/Bundle/LocaleBundle/Resources/public/js/formatter/address.js``, and contains a ``format(address)`` method which behaves exactly like the backend formatter does.